openfl/www.openfl.org/learn/index.md

 ## Questions

-If you still have questions, or are having trouble with OpenFL, please visit our friendly [community forums](https://community.openfl.org), we'd be happy to help you!
+If you still have questions, or are having trouble with OpenFL, please visit our friendly [community forums](https://community.openfl.org) or [Discord server](https://discord.gg/tDgq8EE), we'd be happy to help you!